am-nm-collab/gpt-job-app/README.md

 # gpt-job-app
-flask app that uses OpenAI's gpt api to help you write documents to help you get a job like resumes, cover letters, stories to tell in interviews.
+command line tool that uses OpenAI's gpt api to help you write documents to help you get a job like resumes, cover letters, stories to tell in interviews.

 # NOTE
 - This is still under development, not ready for use yet.
 Key missing ingredient is LinkedIn API access.
 Stay tuned for updates.